thedodd/wither/README.md

     Ok(())
 }
 ```

+**PLEASE NOTE:** as of the `0.9.0-alpha.0` release, corresponding to the mongodb `1.0` release, index management has not yet been implemented in the mongodb driver, and thus the index syncing features of `Model::sync` have been temporarily disabled.
+The hope is that the mongodb team will be able to land their index management code in the driver soon, and then we will be able to re-enable the `Model::sync` functionality.

+If this is important to you, please head over to [wither#51](https://github.com/thedodd/wither/issues/51) and let us know!

 #### next steps
 And that's all there is to it.
 Now you are ready to tackle some of the other important parts of the model lifecycle.
 Some additional items to look into: